haleypruittcc/osTicket-Post-Installation-Configuration/README.md

 <img src="https://i.imgur.com/yVBvAE5.png" height="70%" width="70%" alt="Azure Free Account"/>
 </p>

--  Make sure you are in admin panel (check top right to see which panel you are in)
+- Ensure that you are in the admin panel "check top right to see which panel you are in"
 - Select the Agents tab -> Add New Agents
 	- Name: Jennifer Jones
 	- Email : jennifer.jones@osticket.com
 	- Username: jennifer.jones
-	- Click set password and uncheck box that says "send the agent a password reset email
+	- Click set password and uncheck box that says "send the agent a password reset email"
-		- Set your password to anything you like
+		- Set your password of your chose
 		- uncheck box that says "require password change at next login
 		- Select set
 - Select Access tab